glassb/Harvard-Forest-scripts/README.md

 # HF21-Scripts
-A backup for my scripts for the Harvard Forest REU program
+A backup for my scripts for the Harvard Forest REU program.